vmware-tanzu/velero/test/e2e/README.md

 1. `-credentials-file`: File containing credentials for backup and volume provider.
 Required.
 1. `-bucket`: Name of the object storage bucket where backups from e2e tests should be stored.
 Required.
+1. `-plugin-provider`: Provider of object store and volume snapshotter plugins.
+Required.
 1. `-velerocli`: Path to the velero application to use.
 Optional, by default uses `velero` in the `$PATH`
 1. `-velero-image`: Image for the velero server to be tested.
 Optional, by default uses `velero/velero:main`
 1. `-bsl-config`: Configuration to use for the backup storage location.
 Format is key1=value1,key2=value2.
 Optional.
 1. `-prefix`: Prefix in the `bucket`, under which all Velero data should be stored within the bucket.
 Optional.
 1. `-vsl-config`: Configuration to use for the volume snapshot location.
 Format is key1=value1,key2=value2.
 Optional.

+These configurations or parameters are used to generate install options for Velero for each test suite.

 ## Running tests locally